 The proposal site and its surrounding area is mapped as being underlain by Quaternary Aeolian deposits, which are expected to overly the Precambrian aged Burnie and Oonah Formation bedrock, a marine sequence of interbedded sandstone and mudstone.
 The bedrock outcrops where the topography rises steeply around the proposal site to the west, south and east.
+The Oonah Formation also outcrops on the seafloor below low water mark out to and beyond the limits of emergence of the seabed alignments.

-Ground investigations were undertaken for the proposal site to characterise the geological conditions, as summarised in Table 5-3.
+Ground investigations were undertaken on the Heybridge Converter Station site, including the launch pad site, to characterise the geological conditions, as summarised in Table 5-3.

-Geological unit Depth to top Thickness Description Fill 0 m 0.15 to 2.2 m Highly variable (silt to gravel) Colluvium 0.15 to 0.25 m 0.15 to 2.75 m Clay / silt Aeolian 1.0 to 2.3 m 0.3 to 0.8 m Silt to sand Residual soil 0.2 to 2.2 m 0.3 to 2.6 m Silt to gravel Quartzwacke - Burnie and Oonah Formation 0.0 to 3.1 m Base not encountered Highly to slightly weathered quartzwacke
+- Geological unit Depth to top Thickness Description Fill 0 m 0.15 to 2.2 m Highly variable (silt to gravel) Colluvium 0.15 to 0.25 m 0.15 to 2.75 m Clay / silt Aeolian 1.0 to 2.3 m 0.3 to 0.8 m Silt to sand Residual soil 0.2 to 2.2 m 0.3 to 2.6 m Silt to gravel Quartzwacke - Burnie and Oonah Formation 0.0 to 3.1 m Base not encountered Highly to slightly weathered quartzwacke